Reading and Interpreting STEM Charts

 Design Aesthetics and Accessibility

-What makes this graph easy or difficult to understand?
+What makes the bar chart above graph easy or difficult to understand?

 How is the graph aesthetically appealing?
 How could could it be more appealing?